dreger/thelivingwell.co/_posts/eat/2016-05-31-budget-organic.md

 The first- **It costs too much: Eating organic on a budget.**

 Let me start by saying, you do not have to eat organic to eat well.
 Making an adjustment from processed food to whole food is a huge and life-changing step in itself.
-Again, it’s all about baby steps.
+Its about the journey.

 Over the last few years I decided to slowly converty to organic.
 Why?
 A lot of reasons, that I would urge you to [research]( http://www.mayoclinic.org/healthy-lifestyle/nutrition-and-healthy-eating/in-depth/organic-food/art-20043880?pg=1) for yourself.
 Personally, the top reasons for me include: less exposure to chemicals, no added hormones, no GMO’s and better/sustainable care for the earth and livestock.